cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "extend2DBoundingBoxInViewAxis" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function extend2DBoundingBoxInViewAxis(boundsIJK: [Types_2.Point2, Types_2.Point2, Types_2.Point2], numSlicesToProject: number): [Types_2.Point2, Types_2.Point2, Types_2.Point2];

-// Warning: (ae-missing-release-tag) "filterAnnotationsForDisplay" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function filterAnnotationsForDisplay(viewport: Types_2.IViewport, annotations: Annotations): Annotations;

-// Warning: (ae-missing-release-tag) "filterAnnotationsWithinSlice" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function filterAnnotationsWithinSlice(annotations: Annotations, camera: Types_2.ICamera, spacingInNormalDirection: number): Annotations;

-// Warning: (ae-missing-release-tag) "filterViewportsWithFrameOfReferenceUID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function filterViewportsWithFrameOfReferenceUID(viewports: Array<Types_2.IStackViewport | Types_2.IVolumeViewport>, FrameOfReferenceUID: string): Array<Types_2.IStackViewport | Types_2.IVolumeViewport>;

-// Warning: (ae-missing-release-tag) "filterViewportsWithToolEnabled" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function filterViewportsWithToolEnabled(viewports: Array<Types_2.IStackViewport | Types_2.IVolumeViewport>, toolName: string): Array<Types_2.IStackViewport | Types_2.IVolumeViewport>;

-// Warning: (ae-missing-release-tag) "FlipDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type FlipDirection = {
     flipHorizontal?: boolean
     flipVertical?: boolean
 }

-// Warning: (ae-missing-release-tag) "FrameOfReferenceSpecificAnnotations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type FrameOfReferenceSpecificAnnotations = {
     [key: string]: Annotations;
 };

-// Warning: (ae-missing-release-tag) "getActiveSegmentationData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getActiveSegmentationData(toolGroupUID: string): ToolGroupSpecificSegmentationData | undefined;

-// Warning: (ae-missing-release-tag) "getActiveSegmentationInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getActiveSegmentationInfo(toolGroupUID: string): {
     volumeUID: string;